Live chat support: Best practices for using your live chat tool to keep your support and engagement game up and running

 Businesses are always thinking of ways to connect with people and build meaningful relationships with them.
 They use tools that enable them to provide timely responses, staying truly connected with their customers and prospects.
 Typically, after the advent of modern messaging as a makeover in the live chat support industry, conversations have become seamless and context-rich.

-There is simply so much you can achieve with your live chat tool, and the possibilities are limitless.
+There is simply so much you can achieve with your live support tool, and the possibilities are limitless.

 If we get down to talking about the most popular use cases or rather ‘jobs’ done by a live chat tool, it’s user engagement and live support—providing an engaged support environment, mainly.
 An engaging support environment can be achieved by involving the business in different aspects of the customer or prospect journey by ensuring self-help, availability of agents, and empathetic conversations.
 Proactive messaging, conversational online support, context-sensitive campaigns, and empathetic communication are some of the things that help you achieve a highly engaged environment.
 The best part of implementing a live chat support solution, though, is the fact that you can provide personalized and tailor-made live support to your customers.